Martekode/Internship-Inetum-Realdolmen/README.md

-### network only
-this is the opposite from cache only.
-The request passes through the SW to the network without interacting with the cache.
-You always get the most up to date assets, tradeoff is that this never works when offline.

-using this method means that you don't call event.respondWith.
 ### cashe first, fallback to network
 - the request hits the cache. if it's in the cache serve it from there.
 - if the request is not in cache, go to network